-These tools help in wide genres of cloud services management, for example, infrastructure management, configuration management, automation of management services, and help in following governing rules of infrastructure and applications of cloud computing.
+These tools help in wide genres of cloud services management, for example, infrastructure management, configuration management, automation of management services, and help follow governing rules of infrastructure and cloud computing applications.
 Through a single integrated control point for governance, the tools ensure adherence to compliance and security of cloud services.

-- Analogous Situation: The managing of Gotham city to make sure the rules are followed and manage different areas in the city like city planning, employment planning, etc.
+- Analogous Situation: The managing of Gotham City to ensure the rules are followed and manage different areas in the city like city planning, employment planning, etc.

 3. Help Enterprise Monitor

 These tools help in monitoring cloud computing architecture, infrastructure, and services.
-The tools in this category will help administrators to identify possible defects in the system in a reactive or proactive mode to either prevent minor glitch to turn into major problems.
+The tools in this category will help administrators identify possible system defects in a reactive or proactive mode to prevent minor glitches from turning into major problems.

-- Analogous Situation: The monitoring of Gotham city will prevent any issues in the city to turn into chaos.
+- Analogous Situation: Monitoring Gotham City will prevent any issues in the city from turning into chaos.

-- Examples: Amazon CloudWatch (Proprietary), Microsoft Cloud monitoring (Proprietary), Nagios (Open source).
+- Examples: Amazon CloudWatch (Proprietary), Microsoft Cloud monitoring (Proprietary), and Nagios (Open source).

 4. Help Enterprise Tweak/Optimize

 These tools help the organization to overbuy resources.
-These help them to tweak by giving insights into inefficiencies in the service and also suggest a methodology to get rid of the inefficiencies.
-These tools use Reservations, Rightsizing, automation and other techniques to be able to optimize/tweak.
+These help them tweak by giving insights into inefficiencies in the service and suggesting a methodology to eliminate the inefficiencies.
+These tools use Reservations, Rightsizing, automation, and other techniques to optimize/tweak.

-- Analogous Situation: Gotham city needs an organization so that all resources are able to perform at the best optimal level.
+- Analogous Situation: Gotham City needs an organization so that all resources can perform optimally.

-- Examples: S3 Life-Cycle Tracker (Proprietary), EC2 Reservation Detector (Proprietary), RDS Reservation Detector (Proprietary).
+- Examples: S3 Life-Cycle Tracker (Proprietary), EC2 Reservation Detector (Proprietary), and RDS Reservation Detector (Proprietary).

 5. Help Enterprise Track/Audit

-These tools help the enterprise to track and analyze the usage of cloud computing services.
-As an example, there are tools which help in analyzing the expense of the services being used and help identify opportunities to reduce cost/alerts/recommendation.
+These tools help the enterprise track and analyze cloud computing services’ usage.
+For example, some tools help analyze the expense of the services being used and help identify opportunities to reduce cost/alerts/recommendations.